Abu Dhabi Weather Update, RR vs CSK, IPL 2021: Forecast, Pitch Report, and Venue Records

 Chennai Super Kings, who have already qualified for the playoffs, will face Rajasthan Royals in the 47th match of IPL 2021.
 The Indian Premier League 2021 Rajasthan Royals vs Chennai Super Kings clash will be played at the Sheikh Zayed Stadium on October 2, Saturday, at 07:30 pm IST.
 MS Dhoni-led Chennai became the first team in IPL 2021 to qualify for the playoffs after they defeating Sunrisers Hyderabad by six wickets.
 CSK have 18 points next to their name.
 On the other hand, Sanju Samson’s Royals are 7th on the table with eight points in their kitty.
-RR are struggling to see win coming their way in the last few outings in the UAE.
-On Saturday, Royals will look to turn the table to fortune when they step on the turf.
+RR are struggling to get off the mark in the UAE leg.
+They will look to turn the table to fortune when they step on the turf.

 Ahead of the upcoming fixture, let us take a look at the pitch and weather report for the RR vs CSK match.